 Century of Progress promotional pamphlet.

 Plans were in place by the spring of 1933 when the college alumni magazine announced a schedule for the Chicago events.
 The Alumni Association would hold a reunion and banquet at the Lake Shore Athletic Club on July 6.
 Arrangements would be made to see that visitors got a good look at the fair and could even attend the annual convention of the National Education Association during the same visit.
 A rural school chorus, led by Teachers College faculty member Charles A. Fullerton , would cover the same ground: they would perform at both the fair and the NEA meeting.
-Professor Fullerton would demonstrate his teaching technique of sending recorded music out to rural schools, having the schoolchildren sing along to the recorded music, and then bringing the children together to perform as a mass chorus.
+Professor Fullerton would demonstrate his teaching technique of sending recorded music to rural schools, having the schoolchildren sing along to the recorded music, and then bringing the children together to perform as a mass chorus.
 Probably for logistical and financial reasons, Professor Fullerton could not take a mass chorus of a thousand children to Chicago.
 Instead, he took only sixty children.
 However, since the children came from different schools located in nine Iowa counties, he could still give a valid demonstration of his method and its results.
 At the NEA convention, superintendents from schools systems outside of Iowa were impressed.
 Many of them vowed to try to incorporate the Fullerton method into the curriculum of their own states.
 Following its performance at the NEA convention, the chorus went to the fairgrounds, where they performed in the Hall of Science.

 Sketch of the Century of Progress fairgrounds along Lake Michigan in Chicago.